Handy Home Improvement Tips From DIY Expert Jo Behari

 I think the key is to take away the fear.
 People are scared that something will go wrong.
-But if you do your research and have help on hand then even if something does go wrong, at least you’ve learnt something.
+But if you do your research and have help on hand, then even if something does go wrong, at least you’ve learnt something.
 If you never try, you'll never learn.
-There are so many free resources on the internet to show you how to do pretty much any DIY job and if you know a friend or family member who is good at DIY - then ask them to help.
-People love to trade their skills so it's a good way to get some tips and tricks from someone in the know and it makes the job much more fun too.
+There are so many free resources on the Internet to show you how to do pretty much any DIY job and if you know a friend or family member who is good at DIY - then ask them to help.
+People love to trade their skills, so it's a good way to get some tips and tricks from someone in the know and it makes the job much more fun too.

 Something like resealing a bath is a great starter job.
 The sealant around a bath often gets mouldy over time.
 It's a simple job to do and so satisfying once you've done it.
 But for a novice it can seem like a daunting task.
 Again, do your research and before you use a sealant gun on the bath itself, practice on some old cardboard so you can get the motion right.

-What 3 things can help make a DIY project a success?
+Which 3 things can help make a DIY project a success?

 Planning, planning, and more planning!
 It sounds boring and we've all heard the old adage 'fail to plan, plan to fail'.
 But it is so true.
 Make sure you have all the right tools and materials, take note of the different steps, research from other sources before you start to ensure you know the pitfalls and insider tips, prep your working area, and make sure you set aside enough time.
-All this planning will make the job go smoothly and give you confidence to tackle future projects.
+All this planning will make the job go smoothly and give you the confidence to tackle future projects.

 What's the project you’re most proud of?

 The first time I tiled a kitchen splashback.
-It was daunting as I had never done it before and it involved lots of cuts around sockets and fittings.
+It was daunting, as I had never done it before, and it involved lots of cuts around sockets and fittings.
 I planned it out very carefully and learnt some lessons along the way, but the finished product was so satisfying.
 It looked great and it probably took twice as long as it should have, but it was worth all the time and effort.

 Have there been any DIY challenges that nearly beat you?

-Yes plenty.
+Yes, plenty.
 I am not a massive fan of leaks.
 Water will find a way, so when you think you have found the source of the leak and dust your hands off in admiration at your success, you hear drip drip drip from another area.
 Or even worse a week later and a damp patch in a different place appears.
 Leaks are my DIY nemesis!!